convincedcoder/convincedcoder.github.io-source/_posts/2019-01-12-Runtime-type-checking-TypeScript.md

 title: Runtime type checking for TypeScript applications
 tags: typescript javascript
 toc: true
+new_url: /javascript/typescript/runtime-type-checking/
+new_title: Runtime type checking in TypeScript
 ---

 This post will discuss some possibilities for adding runtime type checking to TypeScript applications.